 - Plan your multimedia.
 As you’re going to have a deck consisting of slides, images, and videos, it’s a good idea to be focused and make sure that your visuals follow your narrative.
 One more thing – don’t use visuals just for the sake of it.
 Whether you create a poster or other visuals, make sure they serve a clear purpose and effectively convey the intended message.
 Use them only if they’ll add some value to your presentation.

 - Work on your stage presence.
-Many people tend to move too much when they’re nervous and that shifts their audience’s attention from what they’re talking about.
-That’s why it would be a good idea to try and limit your body movements during your presentation in order not to come off as fidgety.
+Many people tend to move too much when they’re nervous, and that shifts their audience’s attention from what they’re talking about.
+That’s why it would be a good idea to limit your body movements during your presentation to not come off as fidgety.